nus-cs2103/website-base/_course-CS2103/mid-semester-survey-results.md

 **:fas-comment: My comments:**

-The feedback for the course website is generally positive but there are still _some_ areas to improve further.
+The feedback for the course website is quite positive but there are still _some_ areas to improve further.
   Thanks for your feedback on those.
 We will continue to try and improve the website whenever we can.<br>
-  In the meantime, I thank you for your patience with the website -- it's not easy to disseminate that much of information in a way that fits everyone's expectations %%(e.g., some prefer content to be more 'visual' while others prefer minimalistic presentation)%%, and we realize that ==it is not easy for you to consume that much of information== either.
+  In the meantime, we thank you for your patience with the website -- it's not easy to disseminate that much of information in a way that fits everyone's expectations %%(e.g., some prefer content to be more 'visual' while others prefer minimalistic presentation)%%, and we realize that ==it is not easy for you to consume that much of information== either.